 For all testing, send or bring the specimen DIRECTLY to Central Specimen Reception on the ground floor of the Bessemer Wing.
-Please telephone 020 7848 5821 / 5809 for specimens to be processed urgently.
+Please telephone 020 7848 5809 or contact the LMH duty Scientist email for specimens to be processed urgently.

 2.9 High Risk Specimens and Safety